Albert-Ma/albert-ma.github.io/_pages/about.md

 Specifically, my current research interests are in leveraging pre-trained language models into IR, including but not limited to **understanding the relevance in IR**, **pre-training for IR** and **dense retrieval**.

 ### <span style="color:#2561a0">Highlight</span>
+- A survey of Pre-training for IR: [Pre-training Methods in Information Retrieval](https://arxiv.org/abs/2111.13853)
 - [A curated list of awesome papers on pre-trained models for IR](https://github.com/Albert-Ma/awesome-pretrained-models-for-information-retrieval)

 ### <span style="color:#2561a0">News and Events</span>